jamargoochIT/osticket-prereqs/README.md

 Now, we’re going to make the webserver aware that PHP has been installed on the VM and tell it where it is.
 Open up IIS as an administrator.
 Click on PHP Manager -> Register new PHP version.
+Follow this path -> C drive -> PHP -> PHP-cgi.exe.
 ![image](https://github.com/user-attachments/assets/60485847-bd2b-4872-b867-b15956d35d5f)
 ![image](https://github.com/user-attachments/assets/07d419df-7c1c-4572-bcd2-042e6f2a2d88)<br><br><br><br>